mongodb/docs/source/migrate-to-pymongo4.rst

 ...........................................

-The ``hint`` option is now required when using ``min`` or ``max`` queries with :meth:`~pymongo.collection.Collection.find` to ensure the query utilizes the correct index.
+The ``hint`` option is now required when using ``min`` or ``max`` queries with :py:meth:`~pymongo.collection.Collection.find` to ensure the query utilizes the correct index.
 For example, code like this::

   cursor = coll.find({}, min={'x', min_value})